mskilab-org/fishHook/README.md

 ## Accessing Covariate Fields
-Covariate fields such as type are stored as vectors and when you acess the field you will be returned a vector or list in the case of the Covariates themselves that is the same length as your covariates object.
+Covariate fields such as type are stored as vectors and can be accessed from the Covariate object.
+Note that they will be of the same length as the list of covariates (accessible with covs$cvs)

 ```R